0xCcmndhd/dev-environment-automation/README.md

 This script automates the setup of **Fish Shell 4.0**, **Starship Prompt**, **FastFetch**, and **JetBrains Mono Nerd Font**.
 It also assigns a unique Pokémon identifier to each system for fun and easy identification.

+## ⚠️ Warning

+**Before running this script, make sure to back up your existing configuration files.** This script will overwrite the following files:
+- `~/.config/fish/config.fish`
+- `~/.config/starship.toml`
+- `~/.config/fastfetch/config.jsonc`

+I am **not responsible** for any data loss, misconfigurations, or issues that may arise from running this script.
+Use it at your own risk.

 ## Features

 - **Fish Shell 4.0**: Installs the latest Fish Shell with modern features.